Guide: Mobile Payments for Startups and Small Businesses

 It’s not about your company.
 Consumers really don’t care who their payment processor is.
 Although credit and debit cards aren’t as smart as phones, they do work, so don’t think that flashy technology hardware with your company’s name embossed is the answer.

 Go for startups.
 Big challenges, plus small aggregate numbers equals to big opportunities.
-Try for lots of small victories that will eventually add up.
+Try for lots of small business victories that will eventually add up.

 Watch out for standalone wallets.We all know that Square has been successful, but there is little room for digital standalone wallets.
 Don’t be fooled by one company’s lucky experience.